tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/README.md

 ​	Once after the test is done, the data should be collected and stored in the local PC for the offline analysis of the inference that the trained neural network generated while testing.

 The laptop can be disconnected from the Jetson Xavier.
-The inference graph and the data obtained from the test will help to calculate the mAP(Mean Average Precision) score based on the IoU of the predicted bounding boxes of the trained neural network.
+The data obtained from the test will help to calculate the mAP(Mean Average Precision) score based on the IoU of the predicted bounding boxes of the trained neural network.

 Thermal Camera and Jetson Xavier can be unscrewed and detached from the mounting.
 Jetson Xavier is used to optimise the frozen inference graphs offline obtained after training the neural network.